 For Ethereum lovers and fans, another good route is to run on LocalEthereum online service which works pretty the same as LocalBitcoins service: there are ideally all fiat and payment/deposit options you would be looking for in order to trade your cryptocurrency quickly and easily.

-LocalMonero charges 1% fee to a person who creates a buy or sell advertisements for every completed trade, which is higher when compared to some exchanges, but there is no deposit or withdrawal fees.
-You can also send Monero from the account to other wallets outside of the LocalMonero but there is network transaction fee to incur, which is similar to most of outbound transactions on many platforms.
+LocalMonero charges a 1% fee to a person who creates buy or sell advertisements for every completed trade, which is higher when compared to some exchanges, but there are no deposit or withdrawal fees.
+You can also send Monero from the account to other wallets outside of the LocalMonero but there is network transaction fee to incur, which is similar to most of the outbound transactions on many platforms.

 The company can also mediate any disputes that arise in transactions.
 Otherwise, the transaction between LocalMonero accounts and wallets is instant while it takes 10-60 minutes when sending out from your LocalMonero Wallet.

 If you are a customer looking for extra security for your account and funds, you can enable Two-factor authentication or even use I2P and Tor network accessibility if you want an extra layer of privacy.
 Nevertheless, like LocalEthereum or LocalBitcoins, it is most suitable for small trades.